At a glance: Democratic presidential primary results and state delegate counts

 Former Vice President Joe Biden was off to a quick start on Tuesday, picking up early wins in three of the six states holding contests in the race to select the Democratic presidential nominee to take on Republican President Donald Trump in November.
 Biden and Senator Bernie Sanders of Vermont are in a two-way battle for the party's nod.
 A candidate needs at least 1,991 delegates to secure the nomination, and Biden led the delegate count heading into Tuesday's contests.

 At stake in Tuesday's contests are 352 delegates.
+Based early partial results, Biden has won at least 48 delegates and Sanders at least 25.
 Here is a quick look at the state of play:

 MICHIGAN Delegate count: 125

 Joe Biden was projected to win.
-Biden and Sanders will both win at least 11 delegates.
-The biggest prize on Tuesday, Michigan could either revive Sanders' flagging momentum or deliver a crucial victory for Biden.
-Both candidates have campaigned hard in the state, where Sanders pulled off a stunning upset over Clinton in 2016.
-State opinion polls show Biden with a commanding lead - although, notably, last-minute polls in 2016 gave Clinton a similarly large advantage.
+Biden will win at least 22 delegates, according to Edison Research, and Sanders at least 15 delegates.
+The biggest prize on Tuesday, Michigan could deliver a crucial victory for Biden.
+Both candidates have campaigned hard in the state, where Sanders pulled off a stunning upset over eventual nominee Hillary Clinton in the 2016 Democratic primary.

 Polls closed at 9 p.m.
 EDT (0100 GMT Wednesday) MISSOURI

-Delegate count: 68 Biden is projected to win Missouri and secure at least 13 delegates, according to Edison Research.
-Sanders will win at least five delegates.
+Delegate count: 68 Biden is projected to win Missouri and secure at least 18 delegates.
+Sanders will win at least 10 delegates.

 While neither campaign made a major investment in Missouri, Biden's support from black voters helped propel him to victory in the state.
-Sanders lost Missouri by a tiny margin to eventual nominee Hillary Clinton in the 2016 Democratic primary.
+Sanders lost Missouri by a tiny margin to Clinton in 2016.
 Polls closed at 8 p.m.
 EDT (0000 GMT).

 MISSISSIPPI Delegate count: 36